tajo/ladle/packages/website/docs/meta.md

 }
 ```

-This is very useful for further automation.
+This is useful for further automation.
 For example, you can load this file in your CI and create visual snapshots for each story.

 ## Testing

-If you use Ladle for end to end testing with framework as [Playwright](https://playwright.dev/), make sure that your story is fully loaded before you run the test.
+If you use Ladle for end-to-end testing with a framework as [Playwright](https://playwright.dev/), make sure your story is fully loaded before you run the test.
 Stories are code-split and loaded later in the process.
-Ladle adds `data-storyloaded` attribute to the `<html>` tag so you can `await` it:
+Ladle adds `data-storyloaded` attribute to the `<html>` tag, so you can `await` for it in Playwright:

 ```tsx
 await page.waitForSelector("[data-storyloaded]");